MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 ## Discover and classify sensitive information in SaaS apps

-The first step in discovering which data is being used in your organization, is to connect cloud apps used in your organization to Defender for Cloud Apps.
+The first step in discovering which data is being used in your organization, is to connect cloud apps to Defender for Cloud Apps.
 Once connected, Defender for Cloud Apps can scan data, add classifications, and enforce policies and controls.

 You can use one of the following steps to connect apps:
 - [Use an app connector](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps)
 - [Use Conditional Access App Control](/defender-cloud-apps/proxy-intro-aad)

-We've also covered these steps in [Step 2.
-Create Defender for Cloud Apps policies](create-policies.md).
+For more information, see [Learn about sensitivity labels]().

 ## Apply sensitivity labels to SaaS apps